The 8 Best Free Personal & Business Credit Score Sites

 You should know that, by law, Experian, TransUnion, and Equifax are required to issue a free copy of your credit report every 12 months.
 Consumers who request a free copy of their report will receive a full copy, whereas many free services only offer a limited report.
 You can use your free annual reports to review the information included in the limited reports and contest any mistakes that you find.

 Unfortunately, your annual free credit report does not include any actual credit scores.
 To access this information, you’ll have to sign up for a free credit score service or pay for your scores.
-We offer more in-depth guidelines in our guide to getting your credit report for free.

 When To Use Free Credit Score Services